news-stand/news_stand/README.md

 ### Setting Environment Variables

 This project uses the [dotenv](https://www.npmjs.com/package/dotenv) module to read and configure environment variables from a .env file.
-The .env is included in .gitignore and where you should store your API keys.
+The .env is included in .gitignore and is where you should store your API keys.

 The .env reads bash commands, so set environment variables like you would in the terminal.